Hoamsan: 2-Hour Beginner Hike from Seoksu Station Exit 1

 Follow the Dangun Park Trail upward, transitioning onto Doksan Jarakgil (독산자락길), a well-maintained ridge path.
 Korean hiking trails excel at signage—you’ll encounter numerous trail markers, making navigation straightforward even for first-timers.
 Watch for oak trees (sangsurinamu) along this section; these forests turn spectacular during autumn.

-After 30-40 minutes of moderate climbing, you’ll reach Hoamsa Temple (호압사), a small Buddhist temple that serves as the trail’s midpoint rest stop.
+After 30-40 minutes of moderate climbing, you’ll reach Hoapsa Temple (호압사), a small Buddhist temple that serves as the trail’s midpoint rest stop.
 The temple offers basic facilities and a chance to catch your breath before the final summit push.
 On weekends, this area buzzes with street vendors selling hiking gloves, walking sticks, and other gear—a uniquely Korean trail feature you won’t find on most international hikes.

 The Final Push: Stairs to Summit